Arcade-With-Us/Google-Cloud-Labs/SingleStore on Google Cloud/Readme.md

 * Navigate back to Dataflow.
 * Click Create a job from template and name it **pstogcs** (PubSub to GCS).
 * Select the Regional endpoint as `your lab region`
+* Select the following Dataflow template: `Pub/Sub Subscription or Topic to Text Files on Cloud Storage`
 ---

 ## 🎉 **Congratulations!
 Lab Completed Successfully!** 🏆